Cladotheria: Description

 Early cladotherians can be distinguished from other mammals by a number of derived traits (apomorphies).
 Their teeth differed from those of the "symmetrodonts" by the evolution of a talonid shelf (hypoflexid) on the lower molars, which occluded with the paracone of the corresponding upper molars.
 A true talonid basin, allowing for the crushing and grinding of food, was however absent in early-diverging groups like the dryolestoids, amphitheriids and peramurids.
 Cladotherians are also distinguished by a backwards-pointing angular process at the rear end of the dentary bone, below the jaw joint.
 The shape of this process indicates that early cladotherians had a more transverse (side-to-side) chewing motion than more basal mammal groups.
 The connection of the middle ear bones to the dentary through an ossified Meckel's cartilage appears to have been lost in cladotherians, but a cartilaginous connection may have been retained in early-diverging groups.

 Phylogeny

-The cladogram below is simplified after a 2022 phylogenetic analysis by Lasseron and colleagues:
+Cladogram after Panciroli et al. 2018: